 Travel 43 km along the Alpha – Tambo Road, past the Qantas Crash site, town’s historic cemetery and through the town common.

-The final 95km of the journey takes you back up the range, with views looking back down the deep gorge.
-Dramatic wildflower displays and spectacular scenery eventually lead you out onto the open downs Mitchell grass country heading back into Tambo.
+The dramatic wildflower displays and spectacular scenery eventually lead you out onto the open downs Mitchell grass country as you head back into Tambo.

 Outback Top 10's

 You may have already known that Big Red is the tallest sand dune in the Simpson Desert; or...

 If you trace your fingers along a map of the Matilda Way and Adventure Way, they’ll meet each...

 You’ve probably heard of the Channel Country, but chances are, you have no idea where to find it....